towhee-io/towhee/README.md

 - __Convenient__:  Towhee pipelines can be created to implement a variety of practical embedding tasks.
 We provide a number of pre-built pipelines on our [hub](https://hub.towhee.io).

 - __Extensible__: Individual operators within each pipeline can be reconfigured and reused in different pipelines.
 Pipelines can be deployed anywhere you want - on your local machine, on a server with 4 GPUs, or even in the cloud.

+## Contributing

+Remember that writing code is not the only way to contribute!
+Submitting issues, answering questions, and improving documentation are some of the many ways you can join our growing community.
+Check out our [contributing page](https://github.com/towhee-io/towhee/CONTRIBUTING.md) for more information.

+Special thanks goes to these folks for contributing to Towhee, either on Github, our Towhee Hub, or elsewhere:
 <br><!-- Do not remove start of hero-bot --><br>
 <img src="https://img.shields.io/badge/all--contributors-16-orange"><br>
 <a href="https://github.com/Chiiizzzy"><img src="https://avatars.githubusercontent.com/u/72550076?v=4" width="30px" /></a>